Jamini Roy: Style

 Roy began his career as a commissioned portrait painter.
 Somewhat abruptly in the early 1920s, he gave up commissioned portrait painting in an effort to discover his own.

 Roy changed style from his academic Western training and featured a new style based on Bengali folk traditions.

 Roy is also described as an art machine because he produced 20,000 paintings in his lifetime which is about 10 paintings daily but made sure his artistic aims remained the same.
 He always targeted to the ordinary middle class as the upholder of art however he was thronged by the rich.
 Keeping his respect to the middle class reflected on his critical views; he believed that ordinary people were more important than governments because they were the voice of his art.

 His underlying quest was threefold: to capture the essence of simplicity embodied in the life of the folk people; to make art accessible to a wider section of people; and to give Indian art its own identity.
+From 1918 onwards, he began painting the lives of rural and tribal people in watercolours and sometimes in oils.

 He also used indigenous materials like lamp black, organic tempera, earth and mineral pigments to paint.

 Jamini Roy's paintings were put on exhibition for the first time in the British India Street of Calcutta (Kolkata) in 1938.
 During the 1940s, his popularity touched new highs, with the Bengali middle class and the European community becoming his main clientele.
 In 1946, his work was exhibited in London and in 1953, in New York.
 He was awarded the Padma Bhushan in 1954.
 His work has been exhibited extensively in international exhibitions and can be found in many private and public collections such as the Victoria and Albert Museum, London.
 He spent most of his life living and working in Calcutta.
 Initially he experimented with Kalighat paintings but found that it has ceased to be strictly a "patua" and went to learn from village patuas.
 Consequently, his techniques as well as subject matter was influenced by traditional art of Bengal.

 He preferred himself to be called a patua.
 Jamini Roy died in 1972.
 He was survived by four sons and a daughter.
 Currently his successors (daughters-in-law and grand children and their children) stay at the home he had built in Ballygunge Place, Kolkata.
 His works can be found in various museums and galleries across the globe.